 Bluebirds are one of the most beautiful and desired of backyard birds.
 They can be found all across the country–and their names correspond to the region in which they are found; Eastern, Mountain and Western.
 Each differ somewhat in appearance and song, but they are all equally breathtaking and also prefer similar habitats.
-Because they are insect eaters, mainly feeding on ground dwelling insects, they prefer open areas such as parks, orchards, pastures and cemetaries where it is easier to spot their prey.
+Because they are insect eaters, mainly feeding on ground dwelling insects, they prefer open areas such as parks, orchards, pastures and cemeteries where it is easier to spot their prey.

 Although bluebirds are now making a comeback, there was a time when their numbers had seriously declined.
 The Eastern bluebird nearly became extinct.
 Now this bird is no longer on the endangered birds list thanks to conservationists and organizations dedicated to preserving this bird.

 What can you do to attract bluebirds and also participate in their conservation?
 Putting up nesting boxes is the first step in attracting these beautiful birds.
-The house should be mounted anywhere from 5 to 15 feet from the ground, preferably on a pole, with the opening facing away from prevailing winds.
+The house should be mounted anywhere from 5 to 15 feet above the ground, preferably on a pole, with the opening facing away from prevailing winds.
 A canister type pole baffle to deter predators from below is strongly recommended.
 Ideally the house should be situated at the edge of a meadow or field or other open terrain.

 If you choose to put up more than one house, make sure they are at least 300 feet apart.
 Monitor the box on a regular basis.
 Watch for house sparrows that readily take up residence before the bluebirds do, and remove their nests as they are built.